Category Archives: Conscious Mindset

 Natural Cures For Indigestion

-After enjoying a wonderful meal there is nothing worse than sitting back and finding minutes or even hours later, that you are suffering the discomfort of indigestion.
+After enjoying a wonderful meal there’s nothing worse than sitting back and minutes or even hours later suffering the discomfort of indigestion.

-Acid reflux or heartburn, nausea, vomiting, burping and belching, stomach uneasiness or burning pain, flatulence (gas), abdominal pain, bloating, growling stomach are all symptoms of indigestion, causing the sufferer much discomfort or embarrassment.
+Acid reflux or heartburn, nausea, vomiting, burping and belching, stomach uneasiness or burning pain, flatulence (gas), abdominal pain, bloating, growling stomach are all symptoms of indigestion.
+All cause the sufferer much discomfort or embarrassment.

-Even seemingly unrelated symptoms such as dry coughing, sour or bitter tastes in the mouth, hoarseness and wheezing can be related to acid reflux.
+Even seemingly unrelated symptoms such as dry coughing, sour or bitter tastes, hoarseness and wheezing can be related to acid reflux.

 Indigestion is very common and most people suffer from it at least occasionally.
 With so many lifestyle triggers leading to indigestion this is not surprising.

 Drugs prescribed for indigestion are on the increase.
-Most people use over the counter antacids to find relief but this is one of the worst ways to treat it.
+Most people use over the counter antacids to find relief but this is one of the worst ways to treat indigestion.

-Antacids give temporary relief but can also have side effects such as diarrhea or constipation.
-Other drugs prescribed fall into two groups – H2 blockers (eg Zantac) and Proton pump inhibitors, PPI’s, (eg Nexium).
+Antacids give temporary relief but also have side effects such as diarrhea or constipation.
+Other drugs prescribed fall into two groups, H2 blockers (eg. Zantac) and Proton pump inhibitors, PPI’s (eg. Nexium).

-The problem with these drugs is that they reduce the amount of acid in your stomach.
-This may seem beneficial.
-However, in many instances the problem behind indigestion is actually that your stomach is producing insufficient stomach acid, not excess.
-When you do not have enough stomach acid you are unable to properly digest food, and digestive problems occur.
+The problem with these drugs is they reduce the amount of acid in your stomach which may seem beneficial.
+However, often the problem behind indigestion is that your stomach is producing insufficient stomach acid, not excess.
+When you don’t have enough stomach acid you can’t digest food properly and digestive problems occur.

 The drugs can easily mask imbalances and lead to more serious problems.
-They may cause many side effects – for example they may lower your levels of vitamin B12, cause nausea or vomiting, headache, bruising, constipation or diarrhea, increase the risk of fractures and the risk of infections.
-Plus, once you start you need to keep taking them because they cause a rebound effect.
-This is where the indigestion symptoms return even worse than they previously were, if you stop taking the drug.
+They may cause many side effects.
+For example, they may lower your vitamin B12 levels, cause nausea or vomiting, headache, bruising, constipation or diarrhea, increase the risk of fractures and the risk of infections.
+Plus, once you’ve started you need to keep taking them because they cause a rebound effect.
+This is where indigestion symptoms return even worse than previously if you stop taking the drug.

 CAUSES OF INDIGESTION

-Acid reflux occurs when the valve between the stomach and oesophagus (LES) does not close properly, allowing small amounts of stomach acid to spill over into the oesophagus.
+Acid reflux occurs when the valve between the stomach and oesophagus (LES) doesn’t close properly, allowing small amounts of stomach acid to spill over into the oesophagus.

 There are many Lifestyle triggers for indigestion including: